top of page

 ENTs.
 Our female otolaryngologists reported an average salary of $538,000 versus an average of $725,000 for males.
 A higher majority of our male ENTs reported working in group private practices as partners/owners (see these sections below) while a higher majority of our female ENTs reported working for academic hospitals, which can help account for the 35% difference.

 General surgeons.
-Our female general surgeons reported an average salary of $448,000 while their male counterparts averaged $501,000 in 2024.
-Male general surgeons averaged 12% more.
+Our female general surgeons reported an average salary of $460,000 while their male counterparts averaged $479,000 in 2024.
+Male general surgeons averaged 4% more.
+We looked at other trends in how much general surgeons make separately.

 Urologists.
 Female urologists reported $491,000 as their salary, while male urologists at $616,000 reported around 25% higher earnings.
 While our data for female urologists came from W2 employees only, our male urologists were 43% owners/partners in group private practice.